webservco/framework/docs/Libraries/Session.md

 ## \WebServCo\Framework\Libraries\Session

-## Initialization
+## Instantiation

 ### Framework

 Both `\WebServCo\Framework\AbstractController` and `\WebServCo\Framework\AbstractRepository` contain the method `session()` which returns a single instance of the Session class.

-So you can use `$this->session()` in your Controller or Repository classes.
+This means you can use `$this->session()` in your Controller or Repository classes.

-The Library is initialized using the configuration file `Session.php` from your application's `config` directory.
+The Library is instantiated using the configuration file `Session.php` from your application's `config` directory.

 To use the library in another place: